zergxyz/Notes/Development/python.md

 print(obj.a)  # 2
 obj.y()   # C.x
 ```
 The data attributes were set by initialisation so the last wins.
 The method attributes were inherited so the first one found stops the search.
+That means D class will inherit both C and B methods and they will not overwrite with each other.